KisuraWSP/KisuraWSP/README.md

 - Java
 - HTML
 - CSS
-- mySQL
+- MySQL
 - Go

 #### Goals
-- Make good enough software which statisfies the clients
+- Make good enough software which satisfies the clients
-- Make useful software which will actually benefit any user
+- Make useful software that will actually benefit any user
 - Become a better programmer & developer
-- Create some open-source software/tools which anyone can edit & contribute
+- Create some open-source software/tools that anyone can edit & contribute
-- Fill this github account with repositories which anyone can fork, do contributions, etc
+- Fill this GitHub account with repositories that anyone can fork, make contributions, etc
 - Provide stable software

 #### Interests